 Wrap Up

-I hope you enjoyed my post on how to make a shower niche.
+I hope you enjoyed my how to build a shower niche tutorial.

-This post will be part of a series of posts (and videos) covering an entire Wedi shower build, but only the niche installation is included in this post.
+This post will be part of a series of posts (and videos) covering an entire Wedi shower build.
 Stay tuned for my next posts (and video) covering the rest of this Wedi shower build project.

 Hi Brendan,